mxnctblt/holbertonschool-Markdown2HTML/README.md

 ```
 Improve markdown2html.py by parsing Headings Markdown syntax for generating HTML:

-Syntax: (you can assume it will be strictly this syntax)

 Markdown	        |     HTML generated
 ____________________________________________________
 # Heading level 1	| <h1>Heading level 1</h1>